LithoCoders/dailycpp/EffectiveModernC++/chapter3/item8_prefer_nullptr.md

 if(result == nullptr){} //result must be a ptr type

 ```
+## Avoid overloading on integral and pointer types.

 example 3.1 Casting NULL and 0 to shared_ptr and unique_ptr
 ```c++
 #include<iostream>